I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

 You can explore whether there is an in-house translation service at the evaluation agency.
 If not, you can either get it translated by an official/governmental agency (as in China), or you can contact a translation service that is a member of American Translators Association (ATA).

-3. Turnaround Time
+4. Estimating the Turnaround Time

 I list out the estimated turnaround time for each foreign credential evaluation agency below (click on the links for details).
 Please note that the time counts only when you have submitted all the required documents.